 Friday, March 13, 2026 4 pm – Old Town Business Walk.
 Join Dr. Kim Barber and the interim City Manager for a walk through the Alvarado business district.
 Meet at 4 pm at Starbucks.

-March 14, 12:30 PM Member Barbecue at the American Legion -Old Town Neighborhood Association is hosting a hamburger or chili dog lunch at the American Legion Post 41, 1110 Veterans Dr. Current 2026 OTNA members are invited to a convivial lunch, held for members in the back room on the first floor.
+Saturday, March 14, 12:30 PM OTNA Member Barbecue at the American Legion -Old Town Neighborhood Association is hosting a hamburger or chili dog lunch at the American Legion Post 41, 1110 Veterans Dr. Current 2026 OTNA members are invited to a convivial lunch, held for members in the back room on the first floor.
 Due to space constraints reservations are limited to the first 25 RSVPs.
-The lunch is free to members, paid by OTNA, however the bar is’no-host.’
-Send your RSVP to philbussey2@gmail.com no later than March 6.
+The lunch is free to members, paid by OTNA, however the bar is ‘no-host.’
+Send your RSVP to philbussey2@gmail.com no later than March 10.
 This is a 2026 members-only event.

 Wednesday, March 18, 7 pm– Old Town Neighborhood Association Annual Meeting at the McCone Building Conference Room, 499 Pierce St/corner of Jefferson.
-Our special speaker will be from the Old Monterey Business Association, discussing our downtown businesses and news.
+Our first special speaker will be from the Old Monterey Business Association, discussing our downtown businesses and news.
+Our second speaker, in response to resident’s questions and issues about parking permits, will be Christie Steffy of the Monterey Parking Division.
+Come with your questions for both.
 We will also be having elections for our seven directors to serve a one-year term.
 Currently running are (alphabetically), Corey Brunson, Phyllis Bussey, Mary Grove, Suzie Grimes, Sue Ricketson, Gari Soule’ and Nancy Soule’.
 If you would like to run for a director position, please respond to this email.
 Directors must be currently paid for 2026 and also have been a member the prior year.
 Come in person, or attend via Zoom.
+Join from PC, Mac, Linux, iOS or Android: https://middlebury.zoom.us/j/98078527273?pwd=NIb8LpUAsQZpAmudpcSH2MpbauQ7Z1.1

 ANNOUNCEMENTS